Dretacbe/Dretacbe/README.md

 ### Email Encryption

 **Note**: This is **not** the preferred way to communicate.
 Please consider using [Discord](https://dreta.github.io/discord.html) instead.
-It's recommended that you encrypt the emails that you want to send.
+It's recommended that you encrypt the emails you want to send.

 OpenPGP Public Key: